 Let’s start with something easy and familiar – the alphabet.
 Once you develop your personal style of writing, you will be able to incorporate letters into fonts or a logo.
 The only requirement here is keeping your hand lettering as creative as you can.
 Before you start, search for a downloadable reference which includes all the letters, then follow these steps:

-How to Transition from Thick to Thin Lines?
+How to Transition from Thick to Thin Lines

-Learning how to transition from thick to thin lines is one of the basic skills to make your hand drawn letters flow.
+Learning how to transition from thick to thin lines is one of the basic skills to make your hand-drawn letters flow.
 However, this is a skill that can be learned through consistent exercise.
 For starters, you need to get accustomed to your pen.
-Practice the sequence of stroke sizes to adapt the pressure.
+Practice the sequence of stroke sizes to adapt to the pressure.
 Begin with the “hairline” barely touching the page, then add more pressure to create a more visible line.
 Finally, add the maximum pressure your pen tip allows to make the strokes as thick as possible.

 Don’t get disappointed if your lines look shaky at first.
 Practice is the key to success.
 Using as many pens as possible to do the strokes, you will gradually develop a steady hand and understand the capabilities of every instrument you use for hand lettering.
 Also, don’t try making the strokes perfect, just try to be consistent.
 Start with separate lines, then connect them with one another to end up with a solid structure.
 This is a great exercise to use as a daily warm-up.